shanroy1999/Game-Development-and-Graphics/README.md

 - Covid 19 -> Game made during lockdown period, using pygame very relatable and similar to space invaders.

-- Flappy Bird AI -> The famous Flappy Bird game played using AI with the help of NEAT(Neuro Evolution of Augenting Topologies) feed-forward genetic algorithm.
+- Flappy Bird AI -> The famous Flappy Bird game played using AI with the help of NEAT(Neuro Evolution of Augenting Topologies) feed-forward genetic algorithm.(Research paper written by Stanley included in the folder.)

 - Hangman -> Word Guessing Game, a sort of fill in the blanks with a graphical touch.